Puella Magi Madoka Magica: Magia Exedra: Development and release

-In April 2024, it was announced that there would be a new mobile game for the Puella Magi Madoka Magica franchise, titled Puella Magi Madoka Magica: Magia Exedra and developed by F4samurai (who also worked on Magia Record) and Pokelabo (developers of SINoALICE).
+In April 2024, it was announced that there would be a new mobile game for the Puella Magi Madoka Magica series, titled Puella Magi Madoka Magica: Magia Exedra and developed by F4samurai (who also worked on Magia Record) and Pokelabo (developers of SINoALICE).
 A new teaser trailer for the game was released in June 2024.
 In November 2024, the release was delayed to 2025, with the developers citing a desire to improve the game's quality.

 Magia Record, the series' previous free-to-play game, ended its service in Japan on July 31, 2024, after Magia Exedra was announced.
 Prior to this, it was announced that players of Magia Record would be able to transfer their accounts to Magia Exedra.

 By January 2025, more than 500,000 users had pre-registered for the game, and by March 2025, that number had grown to 1 million.
 In March 2024, the game's launch date on iOS and Android was announced as March 27, 2025.
 An opening sequence video, animated by Shaft with assistance from Pine Jam, featuring the opening theme song "Lighthouse" (performed by FictionJunction featuring Lino Leia), was later released at AnimeJapan 2025.

 A special pre-launch broadcast, Magia Exedra Tsushin #4: Pre-Release Special, was aired on March 24 at 8:00 PM JST, featuring Akari Komiyama and Ayana Taketatsu.

 Pre-downloading started on March 25, and the early access release for Magia Exedra was available by March 26.
 The Windows version was released on July 17.